madhusudhan-analytics/Amazon-Marketplace-Performance-SQL-Driven-Business-Analysis/README.md

 **Finding:**
 The top 5 sellers (AnkerDirect, Tech Armor, iSaddle, AmazonBasics, Ailun) generate 65.72% of total revenue, and the top 10 generate 75.3%, meaningful concentration, but more gradual than the extreme dominance seen in category or state analysis.
 These top sellers are tightly clustered ($1.34M-$1.44M each) rather than one outlier dominating, suggesting a competitive top tier.
 A long tail of about 25 sellers, mostly household or personal care brands, each generate under $10K, likely reflecting lower-demand product categories rather than seller underperformance.

+**Suggestion:**
+Monitor the top 5 sellers closely as key business partners, and consider whether onboarding a few more sellers with a similar product mix could add a second growth tier without over-relying on any single seller.

 #### Q11: How does seller performance vary by origin (country)?